The World’s Best French Fries

 Featured in: "Are These the World's Best French Fries?"

 - Vegetable oil, for frying

-- On a cutting board, cut the potatoes lengthwise into ⅓-inch square matchsticks and transfer to a large bowl of cold water.
-Using your fingers, agitate the potatoes until the water turns cloudy, then drain off the water and refill the bowl with more cold water.
-Repeat this process until the water remains clear, then spread the potatoes out in an even layer on paper towels and dry thoroughly.
-Let the potatoes air-dry for 10 minutes.
+Cut the potatoes lengthwise into ⅓-inch matchsticks and transfer to a large bowl of cold water.
+Using your fingers, agitate the potatoes until the water turns cloudy, then drain the water and refill the bowl with more cold water.
+Repeat this process until the water is clear after agitating.